pfq/PFQ/user/libpcap/README.md

 Environment variables
 ---------------------

-The table summarize the PFQ parameters that cannot be passed through the standard pcap APIs.
+PFQ parameters that cannot be passed through the standard pcap APIs can be optionally specified with environment variables.

 If not specified otherwise, the default values are assumed.